andreypopp/domain-context/README.md

-# connect-reqcontext
+# domain-context

-Middleware for Connect which provides globally accessible request context with lifecycle hooks.
+Globally accessible domain-bound contexts.
+Connect middleware included.

 This middleware can only be used inside an active domain, use [connect-domain][].